- Medicare Supplement Plan F and Plan N are similar except that Plan F covers your Medicare Part B deductible.

 What about monthly plan costs?

 Monthly premium costs can vary significantly based on your location.
-There are differences in price within cities as well, based on county or ZIP code.
+Prices also differ within cities based on county or ZIP code.

 Plan N | Plan F | |